ShenhavMeshulam/synctal/README.md

 	* The number of hours worked by the worker

 # Future
-* translate work logs file to word files
+* Translate work logs file to word files

 # Technology
 * Frontend - ReactJS